 - United Brachial Plexus Network

 In addition, you may be able to find resources by connecting with other LGBTQ parents.
 Seeking support from families like yours is important, especially if you or your partner lack support from your own family.

 Some groups that advocate for LGBTQ parents and their children include:

 - The LGBTQ Center

 A birth injury is a physical injury that an infant sustains shortly before, during, or after the birthing process.
-Birth injuries usually occur as the baby passes through the birth canal.

 The Centers for Disease Control and Prevention (CDC) estimates that 7 out of every 1,000 babies born in the United States have birth injuries.

 While some injuries are minor and heal on their own, others are more serious and can result in permanent disability.
 Some common types of disabilities that can develop after a birth injury include cerebral palsy, severe Erb’s palsy, and autism.